 Second step: Watch a few videos!
-Sometimes it helps to see things to understand them, so I started making short videos to reinforce what I teach in my classes.
-I have a regular supply of adorable students at my house, either foster pups or Camp Callahan boarders, so I it's simple to film what real training from scratch looks like.
+Sometimes it helps to see things to understand them, so I started making short videos to reinforce what I teach.
+I have a regular supply of adorable students at my house, so it's simple to film what real training from scratch looks like.

 Here are the key components of successful positive training:

 * great timing on your feedback to pup

 * happy, stress-free energy from you

 The more you train, the better you'll get at it.
 The better you get at it, the faster your pup will learn.
 (Hint: If pup isn't getting it, look at how you're teaching.
 Back up, break it down, and put it at the level where pup can succeed.)